JeppW/w4ke.info/_posts/2025-01-26-totp-brute.md

 \end{aligned}
 $$

 Of course, this expression is only valid once the attack has been ongoing for at least $$ \lambda $$ time steps.
-Before that, we have not yet collected the necessary information by guessing incorrectly.
+Before that, we have not yet collected the necessary information by guessing incorrectly and we can therefore not reap the benefits of a reduced search space.
 For simplicity, we will ignore this *"slow start"* as its effect is negligible and needlessly notationally complicated.

-Finally, the probability of overall failure after $$ T $$ seconds can be expressed by:
+As in the simple case, the probability of failure (and success) after $$ T $$ seconds can be expressed as:

 $$ Pr(F) = {Pr(f)}^{T/L} $$